HanaHrubesova/SQL-Murder-Mystery/README.md

     AND t4.check_in_date='20180109'
 ```
 ![results of fourth query](https://github.com/HanaHrubesova/SQL-Murder-Mystery/blob/main/step_4.png)

-It is interesting that just with the testimony of Monthy Schapiro we get the same result.
+Interestingly, we got the same result with Monthy Schapiro's testimony.t.

-When the name *Jeremy Bowers* is input in the **solution ** table, the andwer is :
+When the name *Jeremy Bowers* is input in the  *solution* table, the answer is :
 ![Murderer](https://github.com/HanaHrubesova/SQL-Murder-Mystery/blob/main/murderer.png)

-Okey, so murdere is found, now we need to find a real villan behind thos crime.
+Okay, so the murderer is found, now we need to find a real villain behind the crime.
 The Jeremy Bowers interview transcript:
 ```SQL
 SELECT